 Tip: 6 Crazy Delicious Hot Dog Recipes Camping Kids LOVE

-Tip: The Bass Pro Shops Eclipse 10-Person Cabin Tent is an easy to setup design, thanks to a strong fiberglass and steel pole frame, the 10-Person Cabin tent goes up in just minutes so you can get to enjoying your weekend faster.
+Tip: The Bass Pro Shops 10-Person Cabin Tent is an easy to setup design, thanks to a strong fiberglass and steel pole frame, the 10-Person Cabin tent goes up in just minutes so you can get to enjoying your weekend faster.
 Have some separation and us the built-in room divider.
 You've got room to move in the 14' x 10' with a 7' center height plus an interior gear loft, and hanging storage pockets.
 About $249.99

 Tip: Which is Right for You: Air Mattress, Sleeping Pad or Cot?
 Learn more.